Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Conditions for conjugacy class representatives of -irreducible subgroups of and

 \subsection{Acknowledgements}

 This paper was partially prepared as part of the author's Ph.D. qualification under the supervision of Prof.\ M.\ Liebeck, with financial support from the EPSRC.
 The author would like to thank Prof.\ M.\ Liebeck for suggesting the problem and his help in solving it.
-He would also like to thank Dr\ D.\ Stewart and Dr\ A.\ Litterick for many helpful conversations along the way.
+He would also like to thank Dr\ D.\ Stewart and Dr\ A.\ Litterick for many valuable conversations along the way.
+Finally, he would like to thank the anonymous referee for their helpful corrections and suggestions.

 \begin{appendices}